ioBroker/ioBroker.parser/README.md

 Specify how long the adapter waits for an HTTP response when doing website queries

 ### 3. Delay between requests
-Specify how long the adapter waits between making HTTP requests when performing website queries.
+Specify how long the adapter waits between making HTTP requests when performing remote queries.
 Useful when retrieving data from slow hosts or over slow connections to avoid overloading either one.
 Zero (default) means no delay.

+This delay is on a per-host basis.
+If remote queries are configured to fetch from multiple remote hosts each host will be queried in parallel.

+The delay is a minimum value between initiating each request.
+Ie. if a query takes longer than this delay parameter to be read, the next will start instantly the read completes.

 ### 4. Accept invalid certificates
 Specify if self-signed/invalid SSL/TLS certificates are accepted or declined when doing HTTPS requests